 Encapsulating workflows as policies and tools lets organizations scale patterns across teams and domains.
 Agents become templates for repeatable tasks.

 • Agentic AI refers to AI systems that don’t just predict the next token or classify inputs – they perceive, plan, and act to achieve goals over time.
 Instead of passively answering questions, agentic systems take initiative: they break down objectives into steps, call the right tools and services, monitor progress, adapt to feedback, and iterate until they succeed or fail safely.
-Think of it as moving from “chatbot” to “problem-solving coworker.”

 At a high level, an agentic AI system has three pillars: the ability to understand its environment, the ability to decide what to do next, and the ability to take actions that change the world or the task state.
 Wrapped around that is a feedback loop that lets it evaluate results and improve its next move.